SamsonAudrey/sgit/README.md

 First step : clone this repository

 Second step : you have to export the path to the executable sgit, to do that :
-* open a terminal and go to the clone directory, in the sgit folder
+* open a terminal and go to the root of the clone directory
 * add the path :
 ```
 export PATH="`pwd`/target/scala-2.13:$PATH"